flokoe/bash-hackers-wiki/docs/syntax/arrays.md

   `declare -a ARRAY`   Declares an **indexed** array `ARRAY`.
 An existing array is not initialized.
   `declare -A ARRAY`   Declares an **associative** array `ARRAY`.
 This is the one and only way to create associative arrays.

-As an example, and for use below, let\'s declare our `NAMES` array as described [above](#purpose):
+As an example, and for use below, let's declare our `NAMES` array as described [above](#purpose):

       declare -a NAMES=('Peter' 'Anna' 'Greg' 'Jan')